Everything you need to know about travel vaccinations

 Another essential vaccination is against the Zika virus, especially if you plan to travel to areas where the virus is prevalent.
 Zika is also transmitted by mosquitoes and can cause severe birth defects.
 Even though a specific vaccine is not widely available at the moment, ongoing developments and research could change this in the near future, making regular research and consultation with medical professionals advisable.

 Don't forget the cholera vaccine, particularly if you plan to travel to regions with poor water supply and inadequate sanitary conditions.
 Cholera can spread rapidly and become life-threatening if not promptly treated.
-Besides vaccination, which is a good protective measure, routine preventive measures such as avoiding contaminated water and food should not be overlooked.
+Besides vaccination, which is a good protective measure, routine preventive measures such as avoiding contaminated water and Food should not be overlooked.

 Vaccinations for colder climates